Contact Now

 “The longer I wait, the better a chance this has to happen to someone else.
 I refuse to continue standing by idly and watch this senseless and easily prevented abuse take place.
 Someone had to step up; apparently it was I,” Rosenberg said.

-For additional information about elder abuse and the Putting Elders First awareness campaign, visit http://www.NoExcuse4ElderAbuse.org
+For additional information about the Putting Elders First awareness campaign, visit http://www.NoExcuse4ElderAbuse.org